 - Info & FAQ: Cliffs Shuttle Details

-- As we always say, self-driving around Ireland is the perfect way to explore hidden gems and off-the-beaten-track attractions at your own pace.
+- As we always say, self-driving around Ireland is the perfect way to explore hidden gems and off-the-beaten-track Irish attractions at your own pace.

-- Visitor Centre parking available year-round
+- Cliffs of Moher Visitor Centre parking is available year-round

 - Doolin taxis can be pre-booked easily – no doubt your lovely Doolin guesthouse host will help you with this!